ropensci-review-tools/ropensci-review-tools/docs/pkgstats/functions/ctags_install.md

 `sudo`     |     Set to `FALSE` if `sudo` is not available, in which case a value for `bin_dir` will also have to be explicitly specified, and be a location where a binary is able to be installed without `sudo` privileges.

+## Value

+Nothing; the function will fail if installation fails, otherwise returns nothing.

 ## Seealso

 Other tags: